-I’m also an enthusiastic plantsman and all-round plantaholic, an addiction which developed over many years working as a curator of the herbarium collections at the Royal Botanic Gardens, Kew and the Natural History Museum in London.
-I’ve now embarked on a new adventure, in the wonderful world of horticulture.
+I’m also an enthusiastic plantsman and all-round plantaholic, an addiction which developed over many years working as a curator of the herbarium collections at the Royal Botanic Gardens, Kew and the Natural History Museum in London and as a Botanist at the Royal Horticultural Society and Chelsea Physic Garden.

 Planting plans are just as important to my designs as hard and soft landscaping elements, and I have the knowledge and experience required to choose an interesting and informed selection of plants tailored to the individual conditions and mood of each garden and the aspirations of my client.